Site Search / Drupal Connector

 Javascript library version: Select the most recent version of the Site Search Analytics library.
 As of this writing, it’s version three.

-Please reach out to Support if you wish to use an earlier version to understand the ramifications.
+Please contact Support if you wish to use an earlier version to understand the ramifications.

 Analytics URL: To find the Analytics URL your Search App uses, navigate to your SearchStax Site Search account and select the App you are configuring for.
-Then go to Settings > Analytics API.
+Then go to Site Search > App Settings > All APIs > Analytics.
 Paste the Analytics tracking URL from Site Search into the Analytics URL field.

 Global analytics key: The Global Analytics Key is the key Drupal uses for all searches unless search-specific analytics keys are identified below.

 To find the Analytics Tracking Key your Search App uses, navigate to your SearchStax Site Search account and select the App you are configuring.
-Then go to Settings > Analytics API.
+Then go to Site Search > App Settings > All APIs > Analytics.
 Paste the Analytics Tracking Key from Site Search into the Analytics URL field.

-Search-specific analytics keys: In case you have several apps defined in the Site Search, you can use this section to change the analytics key used for every single search page on your site.
-(In case a search page is not listed here, its searches will also not be tracked!)
+Search-specific analytics keys: In case you have several apps defined in Site Search, you can use this section to change the analytics key used for every single search page on your site.
+(If a search page is not listed here, its searches will also not be tracked!)

 If you have only a single search app configured, you can safely ignore this section.

 Auto-suggest core: (Only displayed if the Search API Autocomplete module is installed on your site.)
-If you want to use SearchStax’s auto-suggest capabilities, enter the Solr core to use into this field.
-You can find this in your Site Search account, under Apps Management » Search API » Suggest URL.
-The core is the second to last component – between /solr/ and /emsuggest.
+If you want to use SearchStax’s auto-suggest capabilities, enter the Solr core to use in this field.
+You can find this under Site Search > Navigation > App Settings > Search & Indexing.
+The core is the last component before /emsuggest.

 Do not track these roles: Choose which Drupal roles you wish to not track.
 In practice, Administrator, Author, and Editor should not be tracked.

 Re-route searches through Site Search: To use Site Search on Drupal, this option must be checked.
-Instead of using native Solr (Select handler), Drupal send all search requests to the Site Search handler (emselect).
+Instead of using native Solr (/select handler), Drupal sends all search requests to the Site Search handler (/emselect).

-You can now tune your search relevancy with Relevance Modeling in Site Search.
+You can now tune your search relevancy with Search Profiles in Site Search.

-Once this option is enabled, the module will make available a host of other options.
+Once this option is enabled, the module will make other options available.

-• Parse mode and search fields: This option must be selected to enable powerful features in Relevance modeling such as Rules and Promotions.
-It ensures the search query is passed in a way that the Site Search Relevance Model can understand.
+• Parse mode and search fields: This option must be selected to enable powerful features in Search Profiles such as Rules and Promotions.
+It ensures the search query is passed in a way that the Search Profile can understand.

 • Highlighting settings: Select to have Site Search control hit highlighting instead of Drupal.

-• Spellcheck settings: Select to have Site Search control spellcheck instead of Drupal.
-Learn how to configure spell check here.
+• Spellcheck settings: Select to have Site Search control Spell Check instead of Drupal.

 • Sorts: Select this option to give Site Search control of sorting.
 Drupal will pass sorting as URL parameter when a search request is sent to Site Search.

-• Facets: Select to control let Site Search decide what facets to display on the Drupal Facets module.
-Not recommended unless advanced user.
+• Facets: Select this option to let Site Search decide what facets to display on the Drupal Facets module.
+It is not recommended unless you are an advanced user.

-With all of this configured as desired, simply click Save configuration to complete the setup.
+With all of this configured as desired, click Save configuration to complete the setup.

 Follow the instructions in Your First Search to get started with SearchStax Site Search.